Contact Us for a Free Consultation (213) 542-0979

 • Did they find the gun on the person if it was a shooting case?

 It depends on the circumstances of the case.
-So, you have to look at everything when defending these attempted murder cases.
+So, you have to consider everything when defending attempted murder cases.

 Can You Negotiate for a Lesser Crime?